elgron-eon/eon-cpu/README.md

 This is the official **EON** Cpu specification.
 EON is a simple 16/32/64 bits cpu invented by me.
 It's a RISC design with register to register operations and explicit load/store.

+I try hard to give it a motorola 68000 feel.
+It was a pleasure to do m68k assembler programming in the 80's.
+Maybe I will be able to retain some of it's spirit so you may also enjoy **EON** assembler programming.

+I present you in my account repos: an assembler, boot ROM, and two hardware implementations.
+At Foot page there are the relevant links.

 # Visible Arquitecture

 * 16 general purpose registers of 16/32/64 bits